PhiTux/DailyTxT/README.md

 - Use Alt + Left/Right (or Ctrl + Option + Left/Right on Mac) to switch between days.
 - Drag'n'drop files into DailyTxT to upload them.
 - The editor saves automatically.
 Green border means everything is saved, orange border means unsaved changes.
+- You can change the order of files (and images!) by dragging them (at the left side) in the file list.
+- A yellow dot in the calendar means, that there are uploaded files for this day.
 - The orange button in the calendar can highlight the current day.
-- You can change the order of files (and images!) by dragging them (at the left side) in the file list.

 ## Installation